 During the Easter holidays, I saw not only carrot cake and carrot pancakes but also so many different yeast pastries that I really got the urge to bake something out of yeast.
 For me, however, it was clear that it should not be an ordinary yeast cake.
 The result is finally a delicious and “elegant” rose cake with poppy seeds and cherries.

 Incidentally, I came up with the idea by accident.
-One morning, I wanted to make my beloved poppy overnight oats for breakfast and I realized that the packaging of poppy seeds was empty.
-So I went to the pantry and watched out for a new packaging of poppy seeds.
+One morning, I wanted to make my beloved poppy seeds overnight oats for breakfast and I realized that the packaging of poppy seeds was empty.
+So I went to the pantry and watched out for new packaging of poppy seeds.
 Coincidentally, a glass of cherries stood next to it.
 Both ingredients literally shouted that I could create a delicious cake out of them.
-So why not making a yeast cake with poppy seeds and cherries?! ?
+So why not making a vegan yeast cake stuffed with poppy seeds and cherries?!

-My grandma did not know vegan baking then.
+My grandma did not know how to bake vegan.
 But thanks to today’s variety of products, it is no longer a problem to “veganize” just about any recipe.
-Eggs can be super replaced with chia or flax eggs, but also mashed bananas, applesauce, and cornstarch or egg substitutes from the supermarket are great.
+Eggs can be easily replaced with chia or flax eggs, but also mashed bananas, applesauce, and cornstarch or egg substitutes from the supermarket are great.
 Instead of dairy products, there are already many plant-based alternatives, mostly made from soy or nuts.
 The most popular are almonds and cashews.
-Incidentally, my grandma is very thrilled about this because I have taught her vegan baking. ?
+Incidentally, my grandma is very thrilled about this because I have taught her vegan baking.
 Well, now I have written enough.
-You’re probably very curious about the recipe.
+You’re probably very curious about this poppy seeds cake recipe.

-And believe me, this cake is easier to make than it looks like.
+And believe me, this vegan yeast roll poppy seed cake is easier to make than it looks like.
 If you tried the recipe, I would be happy if you leave a comment to tell me if I was right.
 You can also post a picture on Instagram and link it to @biancazapatka so I can see your post and leave a comment.

 - 500 g flour